uploadcare/uploadcare-widget/README.md

 ### UploadClient

-If you need only upload api, you might try [upload-client][github-upload-client] 7.3kB library for uploading files for node and browser.
+If you want to use Upload API directly and don't need a widget, try [upload-client][github-upload-client] — a 7.3 kB JS library for uploading files.

 ## Localization